LeviLovie/dotfiles/README.md

 # DotFiles

-My config is compiled and improved from configurations of [Rodrigo Santiago](https://github.com/rsdlt) and [Josean Martinez](https://github.com/josean-dev).
+My config is very convoluted but i like it the way it is, so here it is for anyone intrested